A great place for your investment

 Educated and skilled workforce

 The Czech Republic is a country with great talent potential, as it is ranked 23rd overall among the 134 economies in the special tenth anniversary edition of the Global Talent Competitiveness Index from 2023.
-In the academic year 2022/2023, over 300,000 students were enrolled in the country’s 60 universities (Ministry of Education, Youth and Sport, 2023).
-Roughly half of Czech university students study STEM, while more than 80,000 students are enrolled in technical programmes.
-Because the Czech Republic is a relatively small country, studying foreign languages is a necessity.
-According to the latest STEM survey, more than 70% of Czechs know at least one foreign language (predominantly English or German); this figure rises above 90% for those in management positions.
-The Czech Republic has strong technological potential thanks to its pool of well-educated science workers and its skilled workforce, which have given rise to several rapidly growing industries such as biotechnology and software development.
+In the academic year 2023/2024, over 300,000 students were enrolled in the country’s 56 universities (Ministry of Education, Youth and Sport, 2024).
+Roughly half of Czech university students study STEMM, while more than 60,000 students are enrolled in technical study fields.
+The Czech Republic is becoming increasingly popular among foreign students.
+In 2023, more than 55,000 international students were enrolled in Czech universities, which is approximately 10 % more than in 2020 (Ministry of Education, Youth and Sport, 2024).
+The Czech Republic has strong technological potential thanks to its pool of well-educated science workers and its skilled workforce, which have given rise to several rapidly growing industries such as biotechnology, semiconductors and software development.
 Using financial resources obtained from the EU structural funds, new research centres are being established with the objective of becoming prestigious European science centres with state-of-the-art infrastructure and conditions making it possible to employ the best researchers.
-Czech employees are very loyal, hardworking and precise.
-The local workforce is considered to be very reliable and stable.
+Czech employees are known for their strong loyalty, exceptional work ethic, and attention to detail.
+The local workforce is widely regarded as highly reliable and stable, making it an attractive asset for businesses operating in the country.

 Well-developed infrastructure

 Besides the country’s transport infrastructure, its energy distribution and telecommunications networks also contribute to the creation of an ideal environment for doing business.
 However, Russia’s ongoing aggression against Ukraine has had a significant impact on commodity markets and the energy supply chain.
 The war has also highlighted the importance of energy security and the reduction of dependence on the importation of key energy raw materials from Russia.
-As a result, the Czech Republic has been facing a significant increase in energy prices.
-The exception is the price of natural gas, whose prices have been declining since Q3 2022.
+Energy prices for consumers have been settling at more acceptable values.

 The Czech telecommunications market is one of the most developed and most liberalised in Central and Eastern Europe and is distinguished by the growing demand for data, internet access and other communication services.
 The country’s advanced fibre-optic network is part of the European backbone and is being further developed.
 No exclusive rights exist in the area of electronic communications and the competition environment is sufficiently robust in the context of the European Union.
 In terms of the business-property market, the country is quite advanced with respect to the number of industrial zones and parks as well as office premises.